The Cloud Is Getting A Lot Closer To You

 “It really is pretty much a startup environment,” says Kelly Quinn, the research manager for datacenter trends and strategies at IDC.
 Whether or not the new service, called Cloudflare Workers, becomes a major player, Cloudflare’s journey to the edge is a case study of how a convergence of cheap hardware, 5G wireless, and artificial intelligence is remaking the internet.

-The Networks Inside the Internet
+The Networks Inside The Internet

-You may know the name Cloudflare from the recent controversy over extreme right-wing hate-filled websites; some of them, including a neo-Nazi site, used Cloudflare to block denial-of-service attacks.
+You may know the name Cloudflare from the recent controversy over extreme right-wing, hate-filled websites; some of them, including a neo-Nazi site, used Cloudflare to block denial-of-service attacks.
 (Bowing to pressure externally and internally, Cloudflare dropped the site on August 16.)
 Those kinds of sites comprise a negligible portion of the more than 6 million customers Cloudflare’s services protect, which altogether account for 10% of global internet requests.
-More people pass through what Cloudflare calls its “plumbing” by perusing OkCupid dating profiles, getting customer service through Zendesk, reading articles on The Daily Caller, or checking scores on Brazilian site Gazeta Esportiva.
+More people pass through Cloudflare’s system by perusing OkCupid dating profiles, getting customer service through Zendesk, reading articles on The Daily Caller, or checking scores on Brazilian site Gazeta Esportiva.
 Many Cloudflare customers are themselves internet plumbing companies, like email service FastMail, web site host SiteGround, or cloud server provider DigitalOcean.

-Cloudflare sits between clients and the open internet, absorbing the onslaught of a distributed denial of service attack, for instance, or adding security modifications to the encoding of emails and web pages (aside from an epic fail earlier this year when a software bug caused it to leak customer data).
+Cloudflare sits between clients and the open internet, absorbing the onslaught of a distributed denial of service attack, for instance, or adding security modifications to the encoding of emails and web pages (aside from a failure earlier this year when a software bug caused it to leak customer data).

 Along with competitors such as Akamai, Cloudflare also “caches” copies of online content in data centers closer to the people accessing it, making it quicker to reach.
-Cloudflare has servers in in 118 cities around the world, with plans to reach 150 by early 2018; thus far, they’ve been dedicated to moving or protecting data, but not to running software.
+Cloudflare has servers in in 118 locations around the world, with plans to reach 150 by early 2018; thus far, they’ve been dedicated to moving or protecting data, but not to running software.

 “Up until now if you wanted to write code that ran across our giant edge grid network, you had to be a Cloudflare employee,” says CEO Matthew Prince.
 Applications for a private beta version of Cloudflare Workers open up today, and the service will be available for anyone in early 2018, says Prince.
-Cloudflare Workers will initially support apps written in JavaScript, with support for other programing languages later.
+Cloudflare Workers will initially support apps written in JavaScript, with support for other programming languages later.

 Related: The Debate Over Neighborhood Zoning Could Hold Up Fast 5G Wireless For Years To Come

-Cloudflare is also teaming with Austin startup Vapor IO, which plans to launch thousands of mini data centers around the U.S. They’ll be at the base of or close to cellphone towers, courtesy of Vapor IO investor and cell tower operator Crown Castle.
+Cloudflare is also teaming with Austin startup Vapor IO, which plans to launch thousands of mini data centers around the U.S. They’ll be at the base of or close to cell-phone towers, courtesy of Vapor IO investor and cell tower operator Crown Castle.

-“The average enterprise colocation company might have, in the US, six to ten locations.
+“The average enterprise colocation company might have, in the U.S., six to 10 locations.
 Crown Castle has 40,000 locations,” says Cole Crawford, Vapor IO’s founder and CEO.
-The company is preparing by the end of the year to launch its mini data centers–cylinders about 9.5 feet tall and wide called Vapor Chambers—in Austin, Chicago, and Pittsburg (an autonomous car tech Mecca).
+The company is preparing by the end of the year to launch its mini data centers–cylinders about 9.5 feet tall and wide called Vapor Chambers—in Austin, Chicago, and Pittsburgh (an autonomous car tech Mecca).
 Crawford says it will announce yet more planned cities in about a month.

 Cloudflare will install its servers in some of these data centers, but it won’t say how many.
 “We’ll probably work with Vapor in certain instances,” says Prince.
 “We’ll work with others in other instances.”
 Likewise, Vapor IO has reserved space for other companies providing edge services, such as Packet, which rents out cloud server capacity to customers by the hour.